 1. Get a tax payment extension

 In many cases, the IRS will be willing to extend your deadline to pay.
-If you can’t pay the bill when it’s due, but you feel you can do so within 120 days, you can ask and—if you owe less than $100,000—receive a short-term, administrative extension of up to 180 days.
+If you can’t pay the bill when it’s due, but you feel you can do so within a few months, you can ask and—if you owe less than $100,000—receive a short-term, administrative extension of up to 180 days.
 Interest and penalties continue to accrue until your liability is paid in full.

 2. Borrow to pay off your tax debt

 If you need more time than 180 days to pay the tax collector, you may want to consider a bank loan—possibly through home equity—or even your credit card.
 To reduce the interest burden of the latter, you could transfer what you owe into a new card with a favorable, introductory rate.